fabiot100/kong/README.md

 **NOTE 1** - If you already have a populated database (using an older kong version, for example), skip this step and go to [step 5](#step-5-kong-logs).

 1. Adjustments did, now you need to verify the docker-compose.yml file and do some configs.
-The code bellow contains only a part of the file with the lines you'll have to change.
+The code below contains only a part of the file with the lines you'll have to change.
 The commands should be uncommented and commented sometimes, but don’t worry, I’m going to explain soon:

 ```yml
 kong: